arvigeus/AZ-204/Topics/CosmoDB.md

 ## [Connectivity modes](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/sdk-connection-modes)

-- **Gateway mode** (default): For environments that have a limited number of socket connections, or corporate network with strict firewall restrictions.
+- **Gateway mode** (⏺️): For environments that have a limited number of socket connections, or corporate network with strict firewall restrictions.
 It uses HTTPS port and a single DNS endpoint.

 - **Direct mode**: Connectivity through TCP protocol, using TLS for initial authentication and encryption. ⚡